MattDodsonEnglish/English-Learning-Wiki/Grammar/Do-I-Need-Grammar?.md

 with a brain will realize that grammar can only get you so far.
 What happened to the hundreds of thousands of people who studied a language for ten years only to arrive in the country of their L2 and find their powers of expression rudimentary at best?
-Did they not do perform enough grammar exercises Secondly how do you even practice actually using grammar without making mistakes along the way?
+Did they not perform enough grammar exercises?
+Secondly how do you even practice actually using grammar without making mistakes along the way?
 Doing rote grammar exercises is not real practice. **Creating** original sentences that use a grammar structure is real practice.
 In my